drbfraser/CRADLE-Platform/docs/setup_issue.md

 ### 2. Frontend CORS Issue

 * ❌ React frontend (`localhost:3000`) showed a CORS error:
 ```
 Access to XMLHttpRequest at 'http://localhost:5000/api/user/auth' from origin 'http://localhost:3000' has been blocked by CORS policy.
 ```

+## 📌 Problem Context (Linux/Ubuntu, may happen on other OS's)

+### 3. cradle-platform Container Not Running Due To Port 3306 Already Being Used

+* ❌ `docker compose up` returns `Error response from daemon: Ports are not available: exposing port TCP 0.0.0.0:3306 -> 0.0.0.0:0: listen tcp 0.0.0.0:3306: bind: address already in use`

 ---